cobaltt7/strife.js/README.md

 You can also omit the data from the `customId` altogether - a `customId` of `"_foobar"` will result in an `id` of `"foobar"` and the `data` `""`.

 It is not required for all `customId`s to follow this format nor to have an associated handler.
-You are free to collect interactions in any other way you wish alongside or independent of strife.js.
+It's discouraged to set your own listeners, but you are free to handle interactions via Discord.js collectors instead of through strife.js.

 `defineModal()` and `defineSelect()` work in the same way as `defineButton()` but for modals and select menus respectfully.
 For better type safety, `defineSelect()` also optionally allows specifing certain types of select menus to collect.